hillaryychan/COMP3141/notes/04_Data-Invariants-Abstraction-and-Refinement.md

 ### Queue Example ctd.

-In addition to the already-stated refinement properties, we also have some data invariants to maintain for a value `Q sf r sr`
+In addition to the already-stated refinement properties, we also have some data invariants to maintain for a value `Q f sf r sr`

 1. `length f == sf`
 2. `length r == sr`